Mykrowave/azure-architect-playbook/networking/ReadMe.md

 - Connect Individual Devices to Azure with (point-to-site)
 - Connect Azure vnet to other Azure vnet (network-to-network)
 ## [Network Security Groups](https://github.com/Mykrowave/azure-architect-playbook/tree/master/networking/network-security-groups)
+- Set of Rules for Network Traffic
 - Attach to a Subnet
-- Attach to a NetWork Interface
+- Attach to a Network Interface